vexparadox/Axilya/README.md

 # closedFrameworks v0.4 MAKE VERSION

-A basic 2D game framework written in C++, runnable with Make
+A basic 2D game framework written in C++, runnable with Make.
+To see the initial production of this project see: `https://github.com/vexparadox/closedFrameworks`

 Note that the wiki is currently out of date for this Make version, run using make NOT xCode.